Terms And Conditions

 i) The Membership as a per booking subscription will cover Claims that originate from the booking for which the Client purchased the Membership.

 ii) The Membership as a yearly subscription will cover Claims that originate from bookings within the given time period.
-The fee for this Membership is Euro 19,99 per year, which will be billed quarterly.
+The fee for this Membership will be billed yearly.

 4.4 The Membership commences on the day of purchase.